 If you’re like me, you look for any opportunity to use Bernat Baby Blanket yarn because it’s quite literally the softest yarn on the planet (at least according to B.hooked Husband).
 Not only did this project give me the chance to use some of my favorite yarn, I knew it was meant to be when I found a colorway to match each of the colors in my niece’s nursery!

-I decided to go a little rogue with my color choices to flow with her nursery, incorporating five colors instead of two like the pattern calls for.
-White, baby peach, baby yellow, lemon lime and baby teal are all a perfect match to her color scheme and I couldn’t choose only two!
+I decided to go a little rogue with my color choices to flow with her nursery, incorporating five colors instead of two as the pattern calls for.
+White, baby peach, baby yellow, lemon-lime, and baby teal are all a perfect match to her color scheme and I couldn’t choose only two!

 You can take this approach with any project!
 If you love the look of a pattern but want to add a personal touch, color is the way to go.
 I’ll be honest, I had to estimate the amount of yarn I would need, trust my instinct and order a bit more just in case.